p3r7/m4l-microkorg-editor/README.md

 # m4l-microkorg-editor

-Ableton microKORG editor w/ bidirectional editing
+Ableton microKORG editor w/ bidirectional editing.

+## Usage

+Set the value of `MIDI > LOCAL` to `EXTERNAL` or `AUTO`.
+The default value (`ON`) may cause glitches in the SysEx communication.

+Use a quality MIDI interface, not a 5$ no-name one.
+Cheap interfaces will scramble (if not filter entirely) SysEx and NRPN communication.

 ## Resources